 The Accommodation Program is designed to facilitate individual accommodations for current and prospective Yale faculty and staff who have disabilities.
-A faculty member in need of such an accommodation should contact the Director of the Office for Equal Opportunity Programs as early as possible.
-Accommodations may include, for example, authorization to use the special services van, preferential parking locations, adaptive computer hardware and software, and physical modifications in buildings
+A faculty member in need of such an accommodation should contact the Office of Institutional Equity and Accessibility as early as possible.
+Accommodations may include, for example, authorization to use the special services van, preferential parking locations, adaptive computer hardware and software, and physical modifications in buildings.